alexinslc/http_server_ruby/README.md

 ## Usage

 1. Start the server: `ruby server.rb`
-2. Open the browser and go to `http://localhost:2000/`
+2. Open the browser and go to `http://localhost:2000/` or `curl -v http://localhost:2000`
 3. Add a new file to `view/newfile.html`
-4. Render the file in the browser via `http://localhost:2000/newfile.html`
+4. Render the file in the browser via `http://localhost:2000/newfile.html` or `curl -v http://localhost:2000/newfile.html`

 ## Why is it not secure?